 5.1: All entities should establish and follow credible accounting practices from day one.
 Medium-sized entities should prepare a complete set of financial statements including a statement of financial position, comprehensive income, cash flows and changes in equity statement.
 Any changes in accounting policies should be disclosed and justified in the financial statements.
-Micro and Small-sized entities can prepare reliable statements necessary for operations and need not undergo external audit reporting unless statutorily required.
+Micro and Smallsized entities can prepare reliable statements necessary for operations and need not undergo external audit reporting unless statutorily required.
+5.1.1 It is crucial for Internal Audit officers to be afforded and retain a certain level of independence in their reporting duty to the Board.
+This independence ensures objective reporting and unbiased evaluation, which are vital for robust internal control systems.